Redislabs-Solution-Architects/dnstracer/README.md

 ```
 $ ./build/dnstracer_0.0.2_linux_amd64  -d redis-10002.azure1.mague.com
-Error - run with -debug for more information or run with -suggest for hints on how to fix
+Error - run with --debug for more information or run with --suggest for hints on how to fix
 ```

 ### Check a cluster and provide some possible suggestions for fixes